Meet The Adults Who Still Sleep With Security Blankets

 Dr. Patel says this makes sense for mental health purposes.
 Just as someone who is more anxious, hyperactive, or impulsive can benefit from the use of a transitional object, so can those who take longer to fall asleep or cannot unwind as quickly as they would like.
 "I am a generally bad sleeper," Rimm shares.
 "From like 18 to 23, I kept trying to prove to myself that, to be an adult, I needed to not sleep with Lamby.
 Eventually, I accepted that I just sleep better with her."
 Now, she has fully embraced that, and every night, she wraps her whole body around Lamby when she gets in bed.
 It's an act she describes as "almost a maternal instinct."
 While Rimm shares a bed with her wife, Lamby is the one who gets the cuddles when it's time for sleep.
 "I really don't like to be touched by other human beings when I'm sleeping," she says, "so this is a nice way to have comfort without actually touching another person."

 That phase when Rimm felt that, in order to be a "real" grownup, she needed to sever the attachment with her childhood stuff animal is a common one.
 Walsh says her college friends made fun of her bond with Alice Doll.
 "Every time someone would tease me about her I'd make a joke like 'she's sensitive!' to sort of deflect," she says.
 "It was weirdly hurtful at first, because I still ascribed real feelings to her."
-Liberman also felt self-conscious of her blanket during specific periods of her life.
+Lieberman also felt self-conscious of her blanket during specific periods of her life.
 "I was really embarrassed to take it to college with me, especially because my roommate was a stranger, so I wasn't sure how they would react," she says.
 "I was also nervous and embarrassed when my relationship with my now wife was getting more serious.
 I didn't want it to be something that she thought less of me for, or that it was silly."
 While most of Sasso's friends find her attachment to her Silky endearing, she's still actually glad her security blanket is so unassuming.
 "Although I've never met another person who sleeps with a strip of silk, I'm thankful it's not something more traditional, like a stuffed animal," she says.
 "I feel a bit more comfortable in my adulthood knowing my Silky can live in peace beneath my pillow and everyone else is none the wiser."

 Advertisement

 "We think there's supposed to be some set time that we need to start to remove or take away that transitional item," Dr. Patel says.
 "But we do it just because of societal norms.
 The reality is, as we become adults, we also have a tendency to hold onto them because they're connected to memories, they bring smiles to our faces, and there's an emotional tie.
 That connection is hard to give up."
-That is certainly the case for Liberman, given her blanket's origin story.
+That is certainly the case for Lieberman, given her blanket's origin story.
 "After my grandma passed away, I think that's when I really started to cherish my blanket and understand the comfort it had always given me," she explains.
 "It's the comfort of knowing that someone so close to me gave me the item and it's always been with me, even when she's no longer here."

 For Shira, too, her attachment to Max is indicative of something bigger, which she discovered a few years ago when her parents were getting ready to sell the home she had grown up in.
 During the emotional experience of sifting through all the keepsakes her parents had held onto from her childhood, she came across a poem she wrote in elementary school called "8 Bald Spots."
 "It was, as the title would suggest, about all of the bald spots that Max had due to me holding him so tight," she shares.
 "It was funny to see that, even in the 5th grade, I understood the meaning of caring for something so deeply that even when it gets worn down, you don't get rid of it."
 That enduring capacity to love is something she plans to impart to her 10-month-old daughter.
 "I always said I would give Max to my firstborn," she says.
 "I can’t wait until he can become hers."